ychding11/ychding11.github.io/_posts/2015-03-12-Linux-Debug-summary.md

 ## Core Dump

-- Check core dump state. using command to check default core file size. `ulimit -c` command is to query the default size of dumped core file size.
-0 means core dump is currently not enabled.
+- Check whether core dump is enabled.
+Using command to check default core file size.
+  `ulimit -c` command is to query the default size of dumped core size.
+0 means core dump is not enabled yet.
 You must enble core dump functionaliy first.
-- Enable core dump. set default core file size to unlimited using command.Note that the setting is active only in current terminal.
+- Enable core dump.
+This can be done by setting default core file size to unlimited.
+Note that the setting is active only for current terminal.
-`ulimit -c unlimited` command set core file size, unlimited means that dumped core file size has no limitation.
+  `ulimit -c unlimited` command is to set core file size, unlimited means dumped core file size has no limitation.
 - Customizing dumped file name.
 Configure file */proc/sys/kernel/core_pattern*  controls core file name convention.
 `echo "/tmp/corefiles/core-%e-%p-%t" >> /proc/sys/kernel/core_pattern` set a new pattern for generated core file.
 To ensure command takes effects, use command `cat /proc/sys/kernel/core_pattern` to check the settings.
 Below is an explanations for some wildcard for references.
 - Analyse dumped core file with gdb.
 Rebuild code with debug info added,for example adding -g compile option for gcc.